SuperArtyK/ACEngine/README.md

 * AETimer -- project of the engine's timer.
 Allows to time the events in the engine and count ticks
 * AEVector -- project of the engine's mathematical vectors for.
 Easy, "scalable", and all constexpr (except conversion to string).
 * AEFileReader -- project of the file reader module.
 The fast and convenient file data reader of the engine (just wrapper of C FILE read api lol).
+* AECustomTypes -- project of the engine's custom types.
+The custom types and structs, stuff used widely in the engine

 ### ACCOMPLISHED FEATURES